jyeunicepark/blog/about.md

 About

 Hi, my name is Eunice Park.
-I live in HK, and majored in Hotel Management.

-Loved it but decided not to take it seriously as a career.

-I currently work as a financial data associate at a financial services company.
+I live in HK and work full-time as a financial data associate.

 I just started to learn how to code and will be enrolling Information Systems Mgt (part-time) this fall.

-You can also find me at:
+I also love reading/writing, and this is where I will share my books, my projects, and my thoughts.

+Please feel free to send me your book recommendations through accounts below:

 Linkedin - [Eunice Park](https://linkedin.com/in/eunicepark01)